dmeranda/demjson/README.md

        - U+2029  PARAGRAPH SEPARATOR  (Category Zp)
        - U+E007F CANCEL TAG           (Category Cf)

- * Mutable strings: Support for encoding the old Python "UserString.MutableString" type has been dropped.
+ * Mutable strings: Support for the old Python type "UserString.MutableString" type has been dropped.
 That experimental type had already been deprecated since Python 2.6 and removed entirely from Python 3.
-If you have code that uses the MutableString type either do not upgrade to this release, or first convert such types to standard strings before JSON encoding them.
+If you have code that passes a MutableString to a JSON encoding function then either do not upgrade to this release, or first convert such types to standard strings before JSON encoding them.

  * The "jsonlint" command script will now be installed by default.

+ * jsonlint class: Almost all the logic of the jsonlint script is now available as a new class, demjson.jsonlint, should you want to call it programatically.

+   The included "jsonlint" script file is now just a very small wrapper around that class.

- * jsonlint improvements:
+ * Other jsonlint improvements:
-       - Fixed reading from stdin
+       - Fixed bugs in reading from stdin
        - New -o option to specify output filename
-       - Verbosity on by default, new --quiet option
+       - Verbosity is on by default, new --quiet option
        - Better help text